Scale AI: Growth (2019–2025)

 Scale contracted with the United States Department of Defense in 2020.

 In May 2021, Michael Kratsios, Chief Technology Officer of the United States under the Trump administration, joined as Scale AI's managing director and head of strategy.

 By July 2021, Scale had reached a valuation of $7 billion, after a financing led by Greenoaks, Dragoneer Investment Group and Tiger Global Management.
 There was an increased demand for data labelling from clients in different industries.

-In January 2022, Scale AI won a contract worth $250 million to give American federal agencies access to its suite of tools.
+In January 2022, Scale AI won a $250 million contract to give American federal agencies access to its suite of tools.
 In February 2022, Scale AI developed its Automated Damage Identification Service in response to the Russian invasion of Ukraine.
-Satellite imagery was analyzed, measuring the damage to buildings, which were then geotagged and reported to humanitarian groups.
+Satellite imagery was analyzed to measure the damage to buildings, which were then geotagged and reported to humanitarian groups.
 In November 2022, Scale AI was recognized by Time on it’s Best Inventions of 2022 list.
 The company also opened an office in St. Louis in that same year.

 In January 2023, Scale laid off 20% of its workforce.

 In May 2023, Scale AI signed a deal with the US Army’s XVIII Airborne Corps, becoming the first AI company to deploy its LLM (known as Donovan) on a classified network.

-In August 2023, Scale AI partnered with OpenAI, becoming the company’s "preferred partner" to fine-tune GPT-3.5.
-The company's services were used in the initial creation of ChatGPT.
+In August 2023, Scale AI became OpenAI’s "preferred partner" to fine-tune GPT-3.5.
+The company's services were used to create ChatGPT.
 In that same month, Scale AI’s evaluation platform was used at DEF CON, a hacking convention, at its first generative AI red team event, testing models provided by various companies.

-In December 2023, Scale AI was among a list of companies that contributed to Meta Platforms’s Purple Llama initiative, a security framework for the purpose of development of open generative AI models.
+In December 2023, Scale AI was among a list of companies that contributed to Meta’s Purple Llama initiative, a security framework for the purpose of development of open generative AI models.

 In February 2024, Scale AI was selected by the Department of Defense to test and evaluate its LLMs for military purposes under a one-year contract.

 In March 2024, Scale reached a valuation of almost $13 billion after Accel led another round of funding.
 In May 2024, Scale raised an additional $1 billion with new investors including Amazon and Meta Platforms.
 Its valuation reached $14 billion.